shogun64/react-hooks-fetch-ud-code-along/README.md

 This will run `json-server` on [http://localhost:4000](http://localhost:4000).
-Before moving ahead, open [http://localhost:4000/items](http://localhost:4000/items) in the browser and familiarize yourself with the data.
+Before moving ahead, open [http://localhost:4000/items](http://localhost:4000/items) in the browser and refamiliarize yourself with the data.
 What are the important keys on each object?

 Leave `json-server` running.
 Open a new terminal, and run React with: